appcircleio/appcircle-docusaurus/docs/appcircle-api/index.md

 ---
 title: Introduction to Appcircle API and CLI
 description: Appcircle CLI is a unified tool for accessing the Appcircle platform features from the command line.
-tags: [appcircle cli, appcircle, cli, command line interface]
+tags: [appcircle cli, appcircle, cli, command line interface, migration tool]
 sidebar_position: 1
 ---